-When you created your Canvas, you may have expected your audience to split evenly between your Control Group and your Variant, like in our example below.
+When creating your Canvas, you may have expected your audience to split evenly between your control group and your variant group, like in our example below.
 We can explain why that is and how to fix it!

-Which group a user joins (either the Control Group or a Variant group) depends on their settings.
+The group a user joins (either the control group or variant group) depends on their settings.
 A user will enter a Canvas when they fit all of your criteria defined in the Entry Step.
 When setting up your Canvas, you define what percentage of users will enter each variant and the control group.